mbrav/mbrav.github.io/pages/journals.md

 ### [Studies]({{ site.url }}/studies)

-These are texts/excerpts/notes that I happen to write up on any particular day for whatever purpose that might be.
-These are not meant to writings of a refined level.
+Journals are texts/excerpts/notes that I happen to write up on any particular day for whatever purpose it might be.
+These are not meant to be writings of a refined level.

 {% for post in site.journals reversed %}
 	{% assign title_len = post.title | size %}